surniaulula/wpsso/readme.txt

 **Makes sure your content looks great on all social and search sites - no matter how webpage URLs are crawled, shared, re-shared, posted, or embedded:**

-WPSSO Core and its complementary add-ons are provide comprehensive information about your webpage content to social sites (Facebook, Pinterest, Twitter, LinkedIn, etc.), search engines and crawlers (Google, Bing, etc.), mail and text messaging apps (Facebook Messenger, iMessage, Skype, WhatsApp, etc.), REST API clients, and oEmbed data for embedded objects / iframes (LinkedIn, WordPress, etc.) &mdash; all from your existing WordPress content and plugin data.
+WPSSO Core and its free complementary add-ons provide comprehensive information about your webpage content to social sites (Facebook, Pinterest, Twitter, LinkedIn, etc.), search engines and crawlers (Google, Bing, etc.), mail and text messaging apps (Facebook Messenger, iMessage, Skype, WhatsApp, etc.), REST API clients, and oEmbed data for embedded objects / iframes (LinkedIn, WordPress, etc.) &mdash; all from your existing WordPress content and supported plugins.

-No other meta tag or Schema plugin satisfies all these essential social and search markup standards.

-**Uses your existing WordPress content and plugin / API data:**
+**Uses your existing WordPress content, plugin and service API data:**

-There's no need to manually duplicate or re-enter descriptions, titles, product information, re-select images / videos, etc. WPSSO reads your existing post, page, product, media, recipe, event, forum, and SEO content automatically &mdash; while also offering fine-tuning and customization options for just about everything. ;-)
+There's no need to manually re-create descriptions, titles, product information, re-select images / videos, etc. WPSSO Core reads your existing post, page, product, media, recipe, event, forum, and SEO content automatically &mdash; while also offering fine-tuning and customization options for just about everything. ;-)

 **Creates complete and accurate meta tags and Schema markup:**

-WPSSO Core and its complementary add-ons create meta tags and Schema markup for Facebook / Open Graph, Google's Knowledge Graph, Google Rich Results (previously known as Rich Snippets) with Structured Data, Mobile Web Browsers, oEmbed data for LinkedIn, Pinterest Rich Pins, Twitter Cards, Weibo and many more &mdash; including complete markup for image SEO, video SEO, extensive e-Commerce product markup (for WooCommerce and others), mobile apps, author profile / authorship, co-authors, publisher information, local business markup, aggregate ratings, reviews, recipe information, event details, and much, much more &mdash; all from your existing WordPress content and plugin data!
+WPSSO Core and its complementary add-ons create meta tags and Schema markup for Facebook / Open Graph, Google's Knowledge Graph, Google Rich Results (aka Rich Snippets) with Structured Data, Mobile Web Browsers, oEmbed data for LinkedIn, Pinterest Rich Pins, Twitter Cards &mdash; including complete markup for image SEO, video SEO, extensive e-Commerce product markup (for WooCommerce and others), mobile store apps, author profile / authorship, co-authors, publisher information, local business markup, aggregate ratings, reviews, recipe information, event details, and much, much more &mdash; all from your existing WordPress content and plugin data!

-WPSSO Core is language / locale aware, which means you can customize your site information, social page URLs and Knowledge Graph information for different languages.
+WPSSO Core is also language / locale aware, which means you can customize many option values for different languages.

 **Coded for maximum performance:**